 Each Wednesday, we tackle wedding etiquette.
 At times, it’s a reader question or one from a colleague, friend or family member and other times we’ll cover a popular issue.
-Today, as a companion piece to Monday’s first post in a series about the four Cs of diamonds, we’re covering what to do if you don’t like the engagement ring.
+(Note: An earlier version of this post published in 2015.)

 Do you have a solution to share or a wedding etiquette question?
 Respond in the comments or email Melanie@MyNewOrleans.com.